giraygi/ecg-timeseries/README.md

 ## Data Conversion

 ### ConvertTimeSeriesData:
 The java project ConvertTimeSeriesData includes several methods that may be used in combination to convert input data to the desired csv and json formats for data ingestion.
-In addition, the class includes a schema configuration generator (required by Pinot) and a data partition method to enable ingesting data in segments for performance.
+In addition, the class includes a schema configuration generator (required by Pinot) and a data partition method to enable ingesting data in vertical/horizontal segments/partitions for performance.
+The methods are documented in detail throughout the code in https://github.com/giraygi/ecg-timeseries/blob/main/ConvertTimeSeriesData/src/ConvertTimeSeriesData.java

 The columns in the original data source are actually time points and patient attributes.
 This input needs to be transposed to yield a data source to represent the time points in a time series column.
 It is known that the whole sampling has been performed for 10 seconds with 1000 time points in each ECG.
 For this reason, the respective methods in ConvertTimeSeriesData generate the Time Series column (in alternative formats) by incrementing 10 milli seconds for the 1000 rows.
 The remaining dimensional columns are appended to this Time Series column via these conversion methods.